MariiaOtset/mariia-otset-portfolio-upwork/README.md

 This portfolio is deployed on Vercel, ensuring fast loading times and reliable performance.

-## 📞 Contact

-Feel free to reach out to me for collaboration opportunities or any questions:

-- Email: mariiaotset@gmail.com

 ## 🌐 Live Demo

 [Visit My Portfolio](https://mariia-otset-portfolio.vercel.app/)